 Sometimes bullying involves a specific serious incident, such as a serious physical or sexual assault.
 Bullying might persist despite attempts to intervene.
 In this kind of situation, a different response may be required, but the goals of the intervention remain the same: to make the victim safe and to stop the bullying behaviour.

-The anti-bullying policy should set out a clear process of escalation for dealing with serious and persistent bullying, explaining the roles of the antibullying lead, other members of staff, parents and young people in making decisions.
+The anti-bullying policy should set out a clear process of escalation for dealing with serious and persistent bullying, explaining the roles of the anti-bullying lead, other members of staff and parents in making decisions.